It’s so important for our kids to know that they are

 Oh I know how unpopular a viewpoint that is, believe me!!

 NO PUNISHMENTS Vivek?
-Are you crazy?
+That makes no sense!
 How will they learn?

 They will step all over you.
 They will become brats.
 They will become entitled.